Analytical Evaluation of Elastic Lepton-Proton Two-Photon Exchange in Chiral Perturbation Theory: TPE diagrams in HB PT

 \section{TPE diagrams in HB$\chi$PT}

-In this work, we evaluate the LO and NLO TPE contributions to lepton-proton elastic scattering cross-section using HB$\chi$PT, where only parts of the LO and NLO chiral Lagrangian contributes.
+In this work, we evaluate the LO and NLO TPE contributions to lepton-proton elastic scattering cross-section using HB$\chi$PT, where only parts of the LO and NLO chiral Lagrangian contribute.
 In particular, the pion degrees of freedom that appear only {\it via} the {\it next-to-next-to-leading} order (NNLO) loop diagrams are absent in our current accuracy.
 This means that in our Lagrangian the non-linear Goldstone field $u = \sqrt{U}$ effectively contributes as the identity matrix in two-dimensional isospin space, namely, $u\mapsto {\mathbb I}_{2\times 2}$.
-Consequently, the relevant LO and NLO parts of the chiral Lagrangian become
+Consequently, the relevant LO and NLO parts of the chiral Lagrangian become\footnote{In ${\cal L}_{\pi N}^{(1)}$ the anomalous magnetic moment terms contribute at NNLO and are therefore not explicitly given in Eq.(2).}

 and

 respectively, where $N=(\rm{p\,\,n})^{\rm T}$ is the heavy nucleon spin-isospin doublet spinor field, $g_A=1.267$ is axial coupling constant of the nucleon, and $v_\mu$ and $S_\mu$ are the nucleon velocity and spin four-vectors satisfying the condition, $v\cdot S= 0$.
 Here, the standard choice is $v=(1,{\bf 0})$ such that $S=(0,\boldsymbol{\sigma}/2)$.
 Furthermore, the gauge covariant derivative is